 “We are listening to each other.
-Everybody surrounding the table is listening so as think as much exchanges as possible.
+Everybody surrounding the table is listening so as to think as many exchanges as possible.
 I think there were a lot of questions but not just from his side, also I’ve asked a lot of questions.”

 Hamilton and Mercedes will also have to contend with a renewed challenge from Red Bull, who are also impressing in Barcelona – their switch to a Honda engine seemingly paying off so far.